Facilities

 New York needs 3,558 courts state-wide, at a cost of $124.5 million, to keep up with demand over the next 5-7 years, according to new study.

-Outside of subsidized corporate packages, the individual starting price to access the health club and pickleball courts at Penn 1 is $329 per month through Life Time’s Premier membership.
-The Premier membership also grants access to the Life Time Sky on West 42nd street that opened Manhattan’s first two permanent indoor pickleball courts in February 2023.
+Outside of subsidized corporate packages, the individual starting price to access the health club and Life Time pickleball courts at Penn 1 is $329 per month through Life Time's Premier membership.
+The Premier membership also grants access to the Life Time Sky on West 42nd street that opened Manhattan's first two permanent indoor pickleball courts in February 2023.

 The Empire State has an expensive pickleball problem.
-The Sports & Fitness Industry Association’s 2023 report found New York needs to build 3,558 courts at a projected cost of $124.5 million to keep up with pickleball demand across the state over the next 5-7 years.
-Brister says Life Time needed to deploy a waitlist to manage demand for its new Penn courts.
+The Sports & Fitness Industry Association's 2023 report found New York needs to build 3,558 courts at a projected cost of $124.5 million to keep up with pickleball demand across the state over the next 5-7 years.
+Brister says Life Time needed to deploy a waitlist to manage demand for its new Penn Life Time pickleball courts.

 Life Time, Pickleball, Penn 1, Madison Square Garden, New York City